Antonyeaster/blackjack/README.md

 *  First thing to do is to decide how many games you want to play
 *  Your hand will be automatically dealt
-*  Once you have your hand, your total value of hand will be calculated and ahown below your hand.
+*  Once you have your hand, your total value of hand will be calculated and shown below your hand.
-*  You then need to decide to Hit or Stay using your hand value as an indicator of what to do.
+*  You then need to decide to Hit or Stand using your hand value as an indicator of what to do.

 ### How To Win